clinical-meteor/cookbook/readme.md

 Welcome to the Node on FHIR Cookbook.
 This repository contains a cookbook for writing Node/Javascript software that's intended to be used in clinical, laboratory, and healthcare settings.
 You may wish to see the companion software at [Node on FHIR](https://github.com/clinical-meteor/node-on-fhir)

-# History

-This repostiory was originally entitled the 'Meteor Cookbook', and was focused on recipes for making Meteor.js apps HIPAA compliant, FDA precertification ready, and interoperable via HL7 interfaces.
-Add HL7 data schemas became a much larger project than anticipated, which lead to the creation of a fork/release track (clinical-meteor) and this project was renamed as a Software Development Kit.
-We are finishing up a major refactor, which has renamed the base boilerplate form 'meteor-on-fhir' to 'node-on-fhir', and migrating to a more NPM centric package management system.
-We're taking this moment to move back to the original naming convention of 'cookbook', with a focus on Node.js as the tech stack; and Meteor.js as our build pipeline.

 -----------------------------------------------
 ### [Getting Started Walkthrough](https://github.com/clinical-meteor/software-development-kit/blob/master/documentation/getting.started.md)